-Deliverable Description Due Date

-Operational Plan This operational plan will provide a detailed time frame for 2 weeks

-the completion of each task and the schedule of deliverables. after

-This plan will be submitted to the CCMTA for review, contract

-feedback and approval before any work is undertaken. signed

-Draft Final ft Final The contractor will submit a draft final report for review and

-Report

-Final report must include the following sections: (exact date

-1. Executive summary TBD)

-2. Importance of Road Safety Data

-3. National Road Safety Data Landscape

-4. Road Safety Data Sources

-5. National Data Standards

-6. Interoperability Protocols

-7. Technology and Innovation

-8. Data Stewardships and Governance

-9. Roadmap Action Plan

-10. Implementation

-Final Report The contractor will incorporate any comments on the draft Withing a

-report and submit a final report electronically in Word and PDF month of

-format.
-All raw data, reports, supporting resources and comments

-documentation must be submitted to CCMTA when this project is being

-completed. received.
+Deliverable Description Deliverable Operational Plan Draft Final Report This operational plan will provide a detailed time frame for the completion of each task and the schedule of deliverables.
+This plan will be submitted to the CCMTA for review, feedback and approval before any work is undertaken.
+The contractor will submit a draft final report for review and approval by CCMTA before finalizing the report.
+Final report must include the following sections: 1.
+Executive summary 2.
+Importance of Road Safety Data 3.
+National Road Safety Data Landscape 4.
+Road Safety Data Sources 5.
+National Data Standards 6.
+Interoperability Protocols 7.
+Technology and Innovation 8.
+Data Stewardships and Governance 9.
+Roadmap Action Plan Einal Danaut 10.
+Implementation Withing Final Report The contractor will incorporate any comments on the draft report and submit a final report electronically in Word and PDF format.
+All raw data, reports, supporting resources and documentation must be submitted to CCMTA when this project is completed.
+Withing a month of comments being received.